sccbioinformatics/SCC_CSENS_docs/docs/index.md

 You should then logout of COSMOS-SENS and log back in so these changes take effect.
 These lines set the environment variables that

-1) Tell NextFlow where the singularity images are located (`/scale/gr01/shared/nf-core/singularity_cache`)
+1) Tells NextFlow where the singularity images are located (`/scale/gr01/shared/nf-core/singularity_cache`)

 2) Set the temp dir to the ones located on the nodes (`$SNIC_TMP`).